Perturbative quantum simulation: Abstract

 \section{Abstract}

-Approximations based on perturbation theory are the basis for most of the quantitative predictions of quantum mechanics, {whether in quantum field theory, many-body physics, chemistry or other domains.
-Quantum computing provides an alternative to the perturbation paradigm, but the tens of noisy qubits currently available in state-of-the-art quantum processors} are of limited practical utility.
-In this article, we introduce perturbative quantum simulation, which combines the complementary strengths of the two approaches, enabling the solution of large practical quantum problems using noisy intermediate-scale quantum hardware.
+Approximation based on perturbation theory is the foundation for most of the quantitative predictions of quantum mechanics, whether in quantum many-body physics, chemistry, quantum field theory or other domains.
+Quantum computing provides an alternative to the perturbation paradigm, yet state-of-the-art quantum processors with tens of noisy qubits are of limited practical utility.
+Here, we introduce perturbative quantum simulation, which combines the complementary strengths of the two approaches, enabling the solution of large practical quantum problems using limited noisy intermediate-scale quantum hardware.
 The use of a quantum processor eliminates the need to identify a solvable unperturbed Hamiltonian, while the introduction of perturbative coupling permits the quantum processor to simulate systems larger than the available number of physical qubits.
-After introducing the general perturbative simulation framework, we present an explicit example algorithm that mimics the Dyson series expansion.
-We then numerically benchmark the method for interacting bosons, fermions, and quantum spins in different topologies, and study different physical phenomena on systems of up to $48$ qubits, such as information propagation, charge-spin separation and magnetism.
-In addition, we use 5 physical qubits on the IBMQ cloud to experimentally simulate the $8$-qubit Ising model using our algorithm.
-The result verifies the noise robustness of our method and illustrates its potential for benchmarking large quantum processors with smaller ones.
+We present an explicit perturbative expansion that mimics the Dyson series expansion and involves only local unitary operations, and show its optimality over other expansions under certain conditions.
+We numerically benchmark the method for interacting bosons, fermions, and quantum spins in different topologies, and study different physical phenomena, such as information propagation, charge-spin separation, and magnetism, on systems of up to $48$ qubits only using an $8+1$ qubit quantum hardware.
+We experimentally demonstrate our scheme on the IBM quantum cloud, verifying its noise robustness and illustrating its potential for benchmarking large quantum processors with smaller ones.